Adam530432/Smart-Community-Platform/README.md

 The Smart Community Platform is an enterprise-grade community management system developed using the Python Flask framework.
 This platform implements a microservices architecture to provide scalable, secure, and efficient services for modern residential communities.

+## It's only for the Open Source Security Reward Program  and noncommercial use.

 ### Core Features

 - **User Management**